 Dessert and Beverage Pairings: Appetizer and Drink Pairings

 6. Charcuterie Boards

 With every great cheese board, you need the perfect wine to go along with it.
 A very dry white wine typically goes well with a cheeseboard.
-Have your cheeseboard display many kinds of cheese, jam, and meats.
-It’s suggested that you serve goat cheese, brie, blue cheese, and sharp cheddar.
+A good tip is to have your cheeseboard display many kinds of cheese, jam, and meats.
+It is suggested that you serve goat cheese, brie, blue cheese, and sharp cheddar.
 This way it caters to many tastes rather than one.
 You can also include a raspberry or blackberry jam to have with brie.
 You can have meats like prosciutto, salami, and pepperoni as well.
 You can’t go wrong with a charcuterie board!

 7. Chip and Dips